vistadataproject/documents/artifacts/va-vip/README.md

 ## VA Software Development Project Management

-VA recently moved from PMAS to VIP to allow software development to reduce the documentation and reporting burden on the development team.
-For a web readable version of the proposal, see:
+VA recently moved from PMAS to Veteran-focused Integration Program (VIP) to allow software development to reduce the documentation and reporting burden on the development team.
+For a web readable version of the proposal, see [VIP release proposal](https://github.com/vistadataproject/documents/blob/master/artifacts/va-vip/VIP_Intro_2015-01-18.md)

 Note that VIP's  "technical strategy" for project management involves Sharepoint and IBM Clearcase.
 Sharepoint is a VA-firewalled special repository, making it impossible to collaborate with external development partners.
 IBM's Clearcase was new in 1992.